jorgegmartin/Chess_Engine_TFM/README.md

 data/:
    - stores the notebooks that explore and process the data.

+data/raw_lichess_db/:
+   - stores the data downloaded from lichess.org.
+Not on github since this data is too big.
+Can be found on Google Drive.

 data/random_generated/:
    - stores the data generated for the project.
 Not on github since this data is too big.
 Can be found on Google Drive.